-• Over the course of the next two years the Brookfield Branch, Asian Branch, and West Oakland branch will be renovated.
+Over the course of the next two years, the Brookfield Branch, Asian Branch, and West Oakland branch will be renovated.
 During the temporary closures for renovation, the Asian Branch Library programming and circulation will transfer to the Main Library.
-The West Oakland and Brookfield Libraries will need to be serviced by The MOVe during this period.
-While there will be a disproportionate impact on communities of color, immigrant communities, and low-income communities in West Oakland, deep East Oakland, and Chinatown who are the largest patron groups for these facilities, the long-term benefit to these communities of improved facilities is in keeping with the City of Oakland's equity goals and practices.
+The West Oakland and Brookfield Libraries will be serviced by The MOVe.
+While there will be a disproportionate impact on communities of color, immigrant communities, and low-income communities in West Oakland, deep East Oakland, and Chinatown, which are the largest patron groups for these facilities, the long-term benefit to these communities of improved facilities is in keeping with the City of Oakland's equity goals and practices.